POABOB/Mr.host-demo/README.md

 - Search for the location, name, description of hotel, and make sure the room type of hotel is available.
 - Filter the specific condition using checkbox.
 - Sort the list of hotels with price, comment, default.
-- Design RWD UI for Desktop and Tablet equipments(not for mobile).
+- Design UI for Desktop equipments(not for mobile and Tablet).

 ## Lint
 - Use .editorconfig to lint the indent_size and charset.